Health in the Central African Republic: Endemic diseases

 Malaria is one of the leading causes of death in the Central African Republic.
 In 2024, UNICEF delivered over 43,200 doses of the R21/Matrix-M malaria vaccine by air funded by Gavi, with further shipment of 163,800 doses to follow.
 The Central African Republic is the first country to receive the R21 malaria vaccine for use in routine childhood immunization.
 In addition, Gavi committed US$3 million to support the Ministry of Health’s request in using data for strengthening routine immunisation, by investing in the District Health Information System (DHIS2) platform.

+Yellow fever is common enough in the Central African Republic to warrant the requirement of a vaccine for all incoming travelers 9 months and older.
+In addition, the CDC recommends the same.

 According to 2009 estimates, the HIV/AIDS prevalence is about 4.7% of the adult population (ages 15–49).
 This is in general agreement with the 2016 United Nations estimate of approximately 4%.

 Government expenditure on health was US$20 (PPP) per person in 2006, and 10.9% of total government expenditure in 2006.
 There was only around 1 physician for every 20,000 persons in 2009.